 Ahhh!
 But there is good news!
 Chlamydia is easily detected.
 Many Gynecologist can now test for Chlamydia at the time of annual Pap smear.
 (Another very good reason to have your annual pap girls), and it is easily treated with antibiotics.
 Of course the best prevention ladies is a condom.
 Actually, the best prevention is abstinence but, that is a bit unrealistic huh?

-So, that's the story of Chlamydia, a quiet, sometimes devastating STD with a pretty name.
+So, that's the story of Chlamydia, a quiet, sometimes devastating STD with the pretty name.